data-forge/data-forge-js/README.md

 ## Lazy Evaluation

 Data-frames, series and index are only fully evaluated when necessary.
-Operations are queued up and only fully evaluated as needed and when required, for example when serializing to csv or json (`toCSV` or `toJSON`) or when baking to values (`toValues` or `toObjects`).
+Operations are queued up and only fully evaluated as needed and when required, for example when serializing to csv or json (`toCSV` or `toJSON`) or when baking to values (`toValues` or `toRows`).

 A data-frame, series or index can be forcibly evaluated by calling the `bake` function.